Ferroelectricity in dipolar liquids: the role of annealed positional disorder: From infinite to finite dimensions

+The excess free energy in Eq. \ref{FdRd} is minimized at $\hat{d}_i \cdot \hat{d}_j = 1$ provided the constant $C_W^{d}$, which determines the sign of the reaction-field term, is positive.
+The sign of $C_W^{d}$ is fixed by the linear term in the Taylor expansion of $e^{-\beta W_d}$ around $w_p=0$, with $W_d = -\beta^{-1}\mathcal{C}_p$.
+Since the linear term in the expansion of $e^{\mathcal C_p}$ is $\mathcal C_p$, inspection of Eq. \ref{Cn} shows that the only contribution to $\mathcal C_p$ linear in $w_p$ is $\mathcal C_p^{(1)}$.
+Taking the functional derivative of Eq. \ref{C1} with respect to $w_p$ yields the product of two isotropic kernels $\Sigma_0$, each depending on different spatial coordinates.
+The resulting contribution is therefore quadratic in the radial integral of $\Sigma_0$ and hence positive.
+Consequently, both the intrinsic bulk and reaction-field contributions in Eq. \ref{FdRd} favor dipole alignment.

 Beyond the exponential approximation Eq. \ref{expapprox}, different representations of the pair density can be employed, raising the question of whether the ferroelectric character of the excess–free–energy minimum is preserved.
-In the high-temperature approximation (HTA), which correspond to the first-order truncation of the lambda-expansion \cite{Hansen}, the excess free energy would be zero if the regularization in Eq. \ref{averagerij} is adopted.
-In the one-mode or random-phase approximation (RPA), the excess free energy attains its minimum when $(\hat{d}_i \cdot \hat{d}_j)^2=1$, corresponding to quadrupolar (nematic) order.
+In the high-temperature approximation (HTA), corresponding to the first-order truncation of the lambda-expansion \cite{Hansen}, the term $e^{-\beta W_d}-1$ in Eq. \ref{FdRd} is replaced by the bare dipolar interaction $w_p$, and $C_W^d=1$.
+The intrinsic bulk contribution in Eq. \ref{FdRd} thus vanishes.
+The reaction-field contribution, i.e. the first term in Eq.~\ref{FdRd}, instead remains ferroelectric-like.
+In the one-mode or random-phase approximation (RPA), the term $e^{-\beta W_d}-1$ in Eq. \ref{FdRd} is replaced by the square of the bare dipolar interaction.
+Consequently, the intrinsic bulk contribution to the excess free energy is minimized for $(\hat d_i\cdot\hat d_j)^2=1$, corresponding to quadrupolar (nematic) order.
+The reaction-field contribution remains instead always ferroelectric-like.
 The HPA, RPA, and exponential approximations, however, represent, in this order, increasingly accurate levels of description, as each includes a progressively larger subset of diagrams in the cluster expansion.

-The excess free energy in Eq.~\ref{FdRd} is minimized at $\hat{d}_i \cdot \hat{d}_j = 1$ provided the constant $C_d^{W}$, which fixes the sign of the reaction-field term, is positive.
-The constant $C_d^{W}$ arises from the linear term in the Taylor expansion of $e^{-\beta W}$, with $W = -\beta^{-1}\mathcal{C}_p$ in the present case.
-The linear Taylor term is, in the Fourier space, $\mathcal{C}_p^{(1)}$ in Eq.~\ref{Cn}.
-Inspection of Eq. \ref{Cn}, together with the fact that $\mathcal{C}_p \propto -W$, implies that $C_d^{W}>0$.
-Consequently, both the intrinsic bulk and reaction-field contributions in Eq. \ref{FdRd} favor dipole alignment.